orbis-eval/orbis_eval/docs/quickstart/index.rst

 Run
 ---

 After installation Orbis can be executed by running :samp:`orbis`.
-The Orbis help can be be called by using :samp:`-h` (:samp:`orbis -h`)
+The Orbis help can be be called by using :samp:`-h` (:samp:`orbis -h`).
+Before you can run an evaluation, please install a corpus using the repoman addon :samp:`orbis-addons`.

 Configure evaluation runs
 -------------------------